The New Adventures of Pippi Longstocking: Critical response

 Johanna Steinmetz of the Chicago Tribune also had mixed feelings.
 She thought that Erin "seems to embody the relentless good nature, physical agility and spunk necessary for the role", but questioned the film's plot and soundtrack, concluding that it is "a Pippi Longstocking museum rather than a movie, crammed with bits and pieces from a number of [Lindgren's] different books, none of them quite working together".
 In his 2015 Movie Guide, critic Leonard Maltin found Pippi a "tiresome troublemaker" and stated that the film would likely appeal to "undiscriminating children."
-However, Candice Russell of the Sun-Sentinel gave a positive review of it.
-Despite her concerns about the scene where Pippi uses Efraim's pistol to ward off intruders, she praised it for its settings and Erin's acting.
+However, Candice Russell of the Sun Sentinel gave a positive review of it.
+Despite her concerns about the scene where Pippi uses Efraim (Schuck)'s pistol to ward off intruders, she praised it for its settings and Erin's acting.
 She gave it three stars, concluding that Ken Annakin "deserves to be proud of the Disney-esque The New Adventures of Pippi Longstocking".

+Creator Astrid Lindgren admitted her disappointment in the film and its production in a 1995 interview, calling it "so so terrible" upon watching it.

 On review aggregator Rotten Tomatoes, the film has an approval rating of 17%, based on reviews from 6 critics, with a weighted average score of 4.4/10.
-The film was respectively nominated two Golden Raspberry Awards for Worst New Actor and Worst Supporting Actress for Tami Erin and Eileen Brennan, but lost to Ronald McDonald and Kristy McNichol.
+The film was nominated for the Golden Raspberry Award for Worst New Star (Tami Erin) and the Golden Raspberry Award Worst Supporting Actress (Eileen Brennan), but lost to Ronald McDonald in Mac and Me and Kristy McNichol in Two Moon Junction respectively at the 9th Golden Raspberry Awards.
 It was also nominated for Worst Picture at the 1988 Stinkers Bad Movie Awards but lost to Caddyshack II.